 player in a tuxedo next to a roulette table with a stack of chips on 0 the 13-18 six-line bet and High

 There’s no evidence that James Bond ever used this famous roulette strategy in a film, nor that it will make you money (it won’t).
-But it’s an interesting combination of numbers and bets sizes which gives you 4 possible outcomes.
+But this system – which my colleague Sarah covers in much greater detail in her excellent Bond Roulette strategy article – involves an interesting combination of numbers and bets sizes, with 4 possible outcomes.

 Here’s how it works, using an example stake of £10 per spin: